 2. Sylvester and the Magic Pebble

 Sylvester and the Magic Pebble is beautifully written and illustrated by William Steig.

 We all feel the mom's emotion when Sylvester goes missing and rejoice at the happy ending!

 We were fortunate to see many of William Steig's original illustrations at The Eric Carle Museum of Picture Book Art.
 See more of our visit here!

 Ma Ingalls from The Little House books by Laura Ingalls Wilder has got to be one of the most patient of the literary moms!

 After moving from place to place during the pioneer times and raising all those kids, you just can't help but be impressed!

-Super fun books that are great for reading aloud!
+The Skippyjon Jones books are super fun that are great for reading aloud!

 6. Mama from Llama, Llama Red Pajama